Updated June 15, 2021

-Background – Located to the east of the Pearl River delta and off the south of Guangdong Province, Hong Kong consists of a peninsula, a couple of large islands, and many smaller ones, around 200 in all, with a number of bays and passageways between the islands.
+Located to the east of the Pearl River delta and off the south of Guangdong Province, Hong Kong consists of a peninsula, a couple of large islands, and many smaller ones, around 200 in all, with a number of bays and passageways between the islands.
 In 1841 when the British took control after the first Opium War, the population was 7,450.
 From there the colony developed into the major economic powerhouse that blossomed in the 70s and 80s and now has a population of 7.5 million.
 With little arable land and few natural resources, low taxation encouraged the manufacturing and import/export that fueled the growth.
-As cheaper labor has become available elsewhere, Hong Kong has shifted to a largely service economy.
+As cheaper labor has become available elsewhere, Hong Kong has shifted largely to a service economy.

 Since moving back to full Chinese control in 1997, Hong Kong has become a Special Administrative Region (SAR) of China with the promise of a “one country, two systems” form of government.
 From the outset, the promised second system separate from the totalitarian one of mainland China has been eroding.
 As of this writing, massive public demonstrations are resisting more intrusive control and it is a big question as to how China will suppress it.
 Let’s hope the people and culture of Hong Kong don’t suffer much more.

 92% of the people are Han Chinese with 94% speaking Cantonese as their first language.
 53% can also speak English and 48% Mandarin Chinese.
 When I lived there in the 80s and 90s I found it difficult to find anyone to talk to in Mandarin.
 In fact, the Swiss company I was working for there in 1989 sent me to Shanghai to open an office because they couldn’t find any suitable local Hong Kong Chinese that spoke Mandarin well enough to be functional in China.
 With the takeover, more Mandarin speakers have moved in and there are incentives for locals to learn it.
-There is also a substantial population of Filipinos, Indonesians, and South Asians, many working as domestic servants, and expats of many other nationalities in Hong Kong for employment.
+There is also a substantial population of Filipinos, Indonesians, and South Asians, many working as domestic servants, and ex-pats of many other nationalities in Hong Kong for employment and business.
 On the streets of Central and Tsim Sha Tsui, it is easy to see the international presence.
 One can still find traditional religions including Buddhism, Confucianism, and Taoism being practiced in spite of the mainland Chinese influence.

-Undersea World – When people brainstorm about the best diving locations, Hong Kong doesn’t often spring to mind.
+When people brainstorm about the best diving locations, Hong Kong doesn’t often spring to mind.
 I found myself living there in the early 90s and wanting to find a healthy and exciting way to get out of the city when I had time off to refresh my brain and get a little exercise.
-I signed up for my open water course without any previous experience, did the pool sessions at the Mariners Club in Kowloon and the open water dives in 30 feet of water on relatively non-descript dive sites.
+I signed up for my open water course without any previous experience, did the pool sessions at the Mariners Club in Kowloon, and the open water dives in 30 feet of water on relatively non-descript dive sites.
 The visibility was poor and the marine life not as impressive as hoped.
-It was good enough, though, that a year later I had the enthusiasm to go to the Philippines and pursue the coursework up through instructor.
+It was good enough, though, that a year later I had the enthusiasm to go to the Philippines and pursue the coursework up through instructor-level.

 Since that time diving has developed substantially around Hong Kong.
 More sites are known and the protection and development of the environment have improved.
 In fact, there is a relatively diverse range of marine life with over 300 fish species and 80 species of hard and soft corals.
 An artificial reef area was initiated in 1995 with many steel and wooden vessels scuttled to become dive sites that are part of a marine park with fishing banned.

 A lot of the sites are shallow from 5-10 meters (16-33 feet) but there are others as deep as 30 meters (100 feet).
-There is an interesting range of sandy bottoms and rocky outcrops with reef communities especially on the eastern coastline.
+There is an interesting range of sandy bottoms and rocky outcrops with reef communities, especially on the eastern coastline.
 You can find barrel sponges, anemones, lobster, crabs, shrimps, octopus, blue parrotfish, soldierfish, cowfish, trumpetfish, hogfish, grey angelfish, and even the occasional Olive Ridley turtle, to name but a few of the marine life inhabitants.

 There are several diving clubs along the lines of BSAC oriented groups in Britain and the dive shops are run by very sophisticated professionals.

-Seasons and Conditions – Diving is possible all year in Hong Kong.
+Diving is possible all year in Hong Kong.
 During the fall and winter months when the water is coolest sites are not busy.